Fan Ownership

 Community-owned clubs offer greater protection and transparency within their constitution, which appeals to partners, funders, and sponsors.
 Giving people the chance to own a club can increase their connection with it, so people share the responsibility of sustaining 'their' club, unlocking more volunteers and participation.
 If supporters know that the money they spend will be reinvested in the club, they are more likely to spend or donate more.

-In English football, the highest-placed fan-owned club is Exeter City in EFL1.
-In EFL2, there is AFC Wimbledon.
+In English football, the highest-placed fan-owned clubs are Exeter City and newly promoted AFC Wimbledon in EFL1.

-In addition to Darlington FC, in National League North/South, Banbury United, Chester FC, Scarborough Athletic, Bath City and Tonbridge Angels are all fan-owned clubs.
+In addition to Darlington FC, in National League North/South, Chester FC, Hereford FC, Merthyr Town, Scarborough Athletic, Bath City and Tonbridge Angels are all fan-owned clubs.

-Fan-ownership is also strongly represented at every level of professional football in Scotland.
+North of the border, fan-ownership is strongly represented in the professional football leagues.
 In the Scottish Premiership, there are Hearts, St. Mirren and Motherwell.
 In the Championship there are Greenock Morton and Partick Thistle.
-In Scottish League 1 there are Stirling Albion and Annan Athletic and in Scottish League 2, Clyde FC complete the set of fan-owned clubs.
+In Scottish League 2, Clyde FC, Stirling Albion and newly relegated Annan Athletic complete the set of fan-owned clubs.

 The FSA are continually being contacted by supporters' groups concerned about the current ownership and financial state of their clubs and the conversation very often develops into discussions about the potential for fan-ownership.